shayzweig/InterpoNet/README.md

 The InterpoNet pipeline consists of the following steps:

-1. **Input**: example file of all the inputs is attached in the folder "example" 1.1 two images, with the same shape.
+1. **Input**: example file of all the inputs is attached in the folder "example"
+  a. two images, with the same shape.
-  1.2 A matching file produced by a matching algorithm.
+  b.
+A matching file produced by a matching algorithm.
-  1.3 Edges file produced by SED.
+  c.
+Edges file produced by SED.
 2. Downsample the inputs.
 3. Calculate the bidirectional mean - if matching map from B to A was supplied.
 4. Predict the dense flow map using the trained model.